martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

 # Create a Bastion to Access Your Cluster

 ## Before You Begin
+A bastion is a compute instance that serves as the public entry point to users that will be accessing the cluster.
+It enables you to protect sensitive resources by placing them in private networks that can't be accessed directly from the public internet.
+You expose a single, known public entry point that you audit regularly, harden,and secure.
+So you avoid exposing the more sensitive parts of the topology, without compromising access to them.
+For more information about bastions, you can refer to the [OCI documentation](https://docs.oracle.com/en/solutions/set-resources-to-provision-deploy-cloud-environment/index.html#GUID-8A2C8FB7-66E8-4838-8162-09EDDC834BE2).

+In the context of this tutorial, there are two types of bastions.
+The first is a simple compute node that provides access to the Big Data Service cluster nodes; these nodes are only accessible thru private IP addresses (unless you decide to assign a public IP to a node).
+The second has Hadoop gateway roles deployed to it (e.g. HDFS, Spark, Hive).
+This allows you to easily access HDFS and run jobs from the bastion.

 ### Objectives
 The goal for this tutorial is to create a bastion (aka "Edge Node") to your Hadoop cluster.
 From this node, you will connect to the cluster to view its contents, run jobs, and more.
 This eliminates the need to connect directly to the cluster nodes from a public network.

 To create the bastion, you will:
-* Log into Oracle Cloud Infrastructure and create a Compute node in the same subnet as your Big Data Service cluster
+1. Log into Oracle Cloud Infrastructure and create a Compute node in the same subnet as your Big Data Service cluster
-* Enable Connectivity from the Bastion to the BDS Cluster
+1. Enable Connectivity from the Bastion to the BDS Cluster
-* Update the bastion with required software (e.g. Kerberos, Java)
+1. Update the bastion with required software (e.g. Kerberos, Java)
-* Connect to Cloudera Manager and add that new Compute Node to the cluster - deploying only gateway roles to it
+1. Connect to Cloudera Manager and add that new Compute Node to the cluster - deploying only gateway roles to it

+You can stop after step 2 if you do not want to access HDFS and submit jobs from the bastion.

-### Requirements
+## Requirements

 To complete this lab, you need to have the following: